awelleck/user-profile/README.md

 * Source username and password for database as well as the key for Python Flask sessions
 * `python app.py`
+* To run tests: `python test_app.py`
+* Tests are also automatically run with each build by TravisCI

 or